-Billie Eilish's 'Bad Guy' sounds totally different in a major key
+Billie Eilish's 'Bad Guy' becomes a 'Good Guy' when played in a major key

-Billie Eilish‘s ‘Bad Guy’ sounds entirely different in a major key, and one YouTuber has recorded the very proof of it.
+Billie Eilish‘s ‘Bad Guy’ has a way more positive vibe when played in a major key, and one YouTuber has recorded the very proof of it.

 Upon release in 2019, the track was responsible for catapulting Eilish to global stardom and went to number one in more than twenty countries across the globe.